-Biodiversity
+Biodiversity and Geodiversity

-- 8.11 The landscape and biodiversity of an area are inter-related.
-In the same way as West Oxfordshire has a rich and diverse landscape, so too does it contain a rich variety of habitats, which support a wide range of legally protected species and other wildlife.
+8.12 The landscape and biodiversity of an area are inter-related.
+In the same way as West Oxfordshire has a rich and diverse landscape, so too does it contain a rich variety of habitats, which support a wide range of legally protected species, priority species and other wildlife (including those listed in the NERC Act Section 41 list).
 Both reflect the underlying soils and geological diversity of the area.
-About 4% of the District's countryside falls within sites identified for their biodiversity or geological importance, including 29 Sites of Special Scientific Interest and the internationally important Cassington Meadows Special Area of Conservation (SAC), part of the Oxford Meadows SAC. - 8.12 However, the bulk of wildlife lives outside nature reserves and specifically protected areas so, in order to meet the Government's aim of minimising impacts on biodiversity and achieving net gains and improvements for nature (helping to meet the international commitment of halting and reversing the decline of biodiversity by 2020), it is important that
+About 4% of the District's countryside falls within sites identified for their biodiversity or geological importance, including 29 Sites of Special Scientific Interest and the internationally important Cassington Meadows Special Area of Conservation (SAC), part of the Oxford Meadows SAC28.